ai4os/ai4-docs/source/reference/llm.rst

 The AI4EOSC LLM interface is based on `OpenWebUI <https://openwebui.com/>`__, so please refer to the `OpenWebUI documentation <https://docs.openwebui.com/>`__ on how to use the different interface features (like the chat, the notes, the settings, etc).

-In the following sections, we will briefly explain some common usage pattern.
+In the following sections, we will briefly explain some common usage patterns.

 Chat with the LLM
 ^^^^^^^^^^^^^^^^^